Besiana Kadare: Permanent Representative of Albania to the United Nations

 Kadare in December 2019 called the decision to award Austrian writer Peter Handke, widely regarded as a denier of genocide, the 2019 Nobel Prize in Literature "shameful," saying it should forever haunt the Nobel Foundation.

 Speaking in May 2021 at the UN General Assembly, while calling for a ceasefire on an outbreak of fighting between Gaza and Israel, Kadare said: "The indiscriminate firing of rockets against civilian areas from Hamas and other terrorist groups is absolutely unacceptable.
 This must stop immediately.
 There is no justification, ever, for targeting civilians indiscriminately.
 Like all countries in the world, Israel has the right to live in peace and to guarantee the security of its civilian population, when threatened by violent actions or attack.
 Like all countries in the world, it is imperative that this right to self-defense is exercised proportionately and in full compliance with international law."

 Albania was voted to become a member of the 15-country UN Security Council for a two-year term, in 2022-23, on 11 June 2021.
-Kadare said that Albania's priorities in the Security Council will include a focus on women, peace, and security, promoting human rights and international law, preventing conflicts, protecting civilians, countering violent extremism, addressing climate change and its links to security, and strengthening multilateralism and the rules-based international order.
-She tweeted thanks to all countries that: "entrusted us with this huge responsibility."
+Kadare said that Albania's priorities in the Security Council were to include a focus on women, peace, and security, promoting human rights and international law, preventing conflicts, protecting civilians, countering violent extremism, addressing climate change and its links to security, and strengthening multilateralism and the rules-based international order.
+She tweeted thanks to all countries that "entrusted us with this huge responsibility."

 Vice President of the United Nations General Assembly

-In June 2020 Kadare was voted a Vice President of the United Nations General Assembly for its 75th session.
+In June 2020 Kadare was voted a vice president of the United Nations General Assembly for its 75th session.